iCliniq Logo

 Welcome back to icliniq.com.

-Considering that you have this issue coming from the nose as well as the throat, we need to rule out the following things.
+Considering that you have this issue coming from both the nose and the throat, we need to rule out the following:

-First, we need to examine the nose and larynx to check if there is anything that is causing bleeding.
+First, we need to examine the nose and larynx to check if there is anything causing the bleeding.
 Rhinitis and sinusitis can cause nasal bleeding.
 Any ulcer in the throat or back of the tongue can cause phlegm with a blood tinge.
-If the above two are alright the bloody sputum could be arising from the lower airways.
-Nextly I would recommend some blood tests to rule out any bleeding diathesis.
-Please get a complete blood count inclusive of hemoglobin, total leukocyte counts, prothrombin time (with INR), activated partial thromboplastin time, platelet counts, and fibrin degradation product.
-I am afraid you will have to take an appointment with an ENT as and when it is safe to go outside.
-Temporarily, I would suggest you stop the Flonase spray temporarily.
-Steroid nasal sprays are known to cause nasal bleeding as a side effect.
+If these are clear, the bloody sputum could be arising from the lower airways.
+Next, I would recommend some blood tests to rule out any bleeding disorders.
+Please get a complete blood count, including hemoglobin, total leukocyte counts, prothrombin time (with INR), activated partial thromboplastin time, platelet counts, and fibrin degradation products.
+I am afraid you will need to make an appointment with an ENT specialist when it is safe to go outside.
+Temporarily, I suggest you stop using the Flonase spray, as steroid nasal sprays can cause nasal bleeding as a side effect.

 Get plain saline nasal drops and instill a few drops in each nostril four to five times daily.
-Apply an antibiotic cream like Soframycin or Mupirocin thrice daily inside the nostrils, keep the nozzle inside, close the nostrils, and squeeze a small amount.
-This will keep the mucosa oily and moist preventing crusting and dryness.
-Before you do the above you can take some steam inhalation through the nose and through the mouth alternately.
-I would say, steam then the nose drops, and finally the cream.
-Continue with the antihistaminic (Zyrtec) for a couple of weeks.
-Add a PPI - Protonix or Raciper.
-If Pantoprazole - Protonix (then take 40 mg twice daily on an empty stomach).
-If Esomeprazole 40 (Raciper or Nexium 40) then take 40 mg once daily on an empty stomach for a few weeks.
-The PPI will prevent excessive throat mucus.
-If you want to lighten the mucus, take NAC (N-Acetyl Cysteine) up to 1200 mg daily (you can take it in 2 doses of 600 mg each.
-NAC is available in a dispersible format which you need to mix in water and drink off.
-Considering you do not have any other symptoms, I would not start you on an antibiotic for now.
-But I must reiterate that we need to find the cause of the bleeding.
+Apply an antibiotic cream like Soframycin or Mupirocin inside the nostrils three times daily.
+Insert the nozzle into the nostril, close the nostril, and squeeze a small amount.
+This will keep the mucosa oily and moist, preventing crusting and dryness.
+Before doing this, you can take steam inhalation through the nose and mouth alternately.
+I recommend doing steam inhalation first, followed by the nasal drops, and then applying the cream.
+Continue with the antihistamine (Zyrtec) for a couple of weeks.
+Add a PPI (proton pump inhibitor) - either Protonix or Raciper.
+If using Pantoprazole (Protonix), take 40 mg twice daily on an empty stomach.
+If using Esomeprazole, take 40 mg once daily on an empty stomach for a few weeks.
+The PPI will help prevent excessive throat mucus.
+If you want to reduce the mucus, take NAC (N-acetyl cysteine) up to 1200 mg daily (in two doses of 600 mg each).
+NAC is available in a dispersible format, which you need to mix with water and drink.
+Since you do not have any other symptoms, I would not start you on an antibiotic for now.
+However, we need to find the cause of the bleeding.
 A laryngoscopy and nasal endoscopy are definitely needed.
-We may ask for a chest radiograph also if the upper parts do not reveal anything.
-Do revert back to me if you need further support.
-Happy to help you.
+We may also request a chest X-ray if the upper parts do not reveal anything.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!